swaptacular/swpt-k8s-config/README.md

   * Require zero or near-zero administration.

-  * Minimize external dependencies, limited to:
+  * Minimize external dependencies, which are limited to:
     - an [OCI image repository] for downloading Docker images;
     - an [Amazon S3]-compatible service for database backups;
     - an [SMTP server] for sending emails;